thschleicher/weblogic-buildpack/docs/container-wls.md

 ```

 While working in sandbox env against Bosh-Lite, its also possible to use a modified version of the buildpack without github repository using the zip format of the buildpack.
-**Note:** Use zip to create the buildpack (rather than jar) to ensure the detect, compile, release have execute permissions during the actual building of the app.
+**Note:** Use zip to create the buildpack (rather than jar) to ensure the detect, compile, release files under bin folder have execute permissions during the actual building of the app.

 ```
 cf create-buildpack weblogic-buildpack weblogic-buildpack.zip 1 --enable